hanakin/phpBB-StyleGuide/Coding Guidlines/CSS/README.md

-Every time you hard code a number think twice; if you can avoid it by using keywords or ‘aliases’ (i.e. `top: 100%` to mean ‘all the way from the top’) or&mdash;even better&mdash;no measurements at all then you probably should.
+Every time you hard code a number think twice; if you can avoid it by using keywords or ‘aliases’ (i.e. `top: 100%` to mean ‘all the way from the top’) or even better no measurements at all then you probably should.

 Every hard-coded measurement you set is a commitment you might not necessarily want to keep.